mhamza1906/B07-SMART-AIR/README.md

 *   **PEF Logging:** A dedicated screen for children to log their daily PEF readings, which are used to display their daily zone and record zone change history
 *   **Medicine Log:** A table containing information regarding, the type of the medicine the child took, the dose, time, pre breath rating, post breath rating and the post checkup.
 This gets updated everytime the child enters the take medicine activity
 *   **Daily Check Ins:** A screen for children to report daily symptoms and triggers, which are stored and displayed to Parents.
+*   **Planned Schedule** A page where child users can see the days where a planned controller session is planned, as well as if they have already completed those controller sessions

 ### Parent Features:
 *   **Parent Dashboard:** A central hub for parents to view summaries of their children's recent asthma activity.